ratehub/code-style/javascript/rules/base.md

 * [[comma-dangle]](https://eslint.org/docs/rules/jsx-quotes) | WARN | Prefer trailing commas when array / object elements are on multiple lines to improve clarity of diffs, prefer no trailing commas when everything is on one line.
 * [[no-multi-spaces]](https://eslint.org/docs/rules/no-multi-spaces) | ERROR | Multiple spaces when not used as indentation are almost always typos and should be avoided.
 * [[multiline-ternary]](https://eslint.org/docs/latest/rules/multiline-ternary) | ERROR | Ternaries are easier to read when the "?"/":" are on separate lines.
+* [[operator-linebreak]](https://eslint.org/docs/latest/rules/operator-linebreak#before) | WARN | When doing operations across multiple lines, it's important to understand the operator which connects the line with the previous ones.
+When left at the end of the previous line, this is easy to miss and not available at a glance.

 ## Rule Notes
 * [[max-len]](https://eslint.org/docs/rules/max-len) | We had this warn on 120, however there are common cases (especially within JSX) where there is significant indenting, leading to the author having to format their code in a hard-to-read manner just to satisfy this rule.
 It was decided that this is best done by goveranance during code reviews, rather than an automated rule.